ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Titles

-**All articles must have one level 1 heading, being the article's title.**

-Article titles are to be in title case and **should never contain styles, links, nor images.** The title of an article is the name of the folder that the article is located in.
+**All articles must have one level 1 heading, being the article's title.** Article titles must use title case and **should never contain styles, links, nor images.** The title of an article is the name of the folder that the article is located in.

 The level 1 heading should be placed at the start of the article unless you have reference links or metadata placed there.
 If this is the case, place the level 1 heading underneath it.